tobidechamp15/Responsive/README.md

 # Responsiveness

-> Responsiveness is used to different view of a page at different media sizes taht is used to project the web page.
+> Responsiveness is used to show different views of a page at different media sizes that is used to project the web page.

 ## Built With